opensearch-project/documentation-website/_security-analytics/usage/alerts.md

 * Select either **Last** or **Next** from the first dropdown menu to set the date range to either behind the current setting or ahead of the current setting.
 * Select a number from the second dropdown menu to define a value for the range.
 * Select a unit of time from the third dropdown menu.
 Available options are seconds, minutes, hours, days, weeks, months, and years.
 * Select the **Apply** button to apply the time range to the graph.
-Information on the graph updates immediately
+The graph is immediately updated.

 An example window is shown in the following image.